picciano/iOS-Tone-Generator/README.md

 ### Multiple Channels

 You can add more than one tone channel, for example to generate [DTMF](http://en.wikipedia.org/wiki/Dual-tone_multi-frequency_signaling) tones.
-These are the tones you may hear when dialing on a keypad (either ananlog or even on iOS in the Telephone.app)
+These are the tones you may hear when dialing on a keypad (either analog or even on iOS in the Telephone.app)

 ![DTMF Keypad](http://upload.wikimedia.org/wikipedia/commons/0/03/Phone_keypad_layout_color.png)